OpenTechStrategies/streetcrm/docs/HOWTO.md

    - Some institutions will have contacts.
 You must save the institution first in order to add contacts as a next step.
 Click "Done" to save a new institution, and see below to add contacts.
 Clicking "Done" will return you to the list of institutions.
 -  Edit an institution.
 Click on the institution you just created, or any institution name from the list of institutions.
    - Just as with actions, you can add multiple tags to an institution.
 The text box will remain to the right of the tags you've added, so that you can continue to type into it to add tags.
 Once again, tags cannot be created here.
 Type into the text box and choose a tag from the autocompletion menu that appears.
 If you don't see the tag you need and you are an administrator, go to the Create Tag page to create the tag.
-   - If you add an incorrect tag, click the pencil icon to remove it.
+   - If you add an incorrect tag, click the "x" to remove it.
    - Scroll down to the "Contacts" section.
       - This section works exactly like the "Attendees" section on an Action, except that only administrative users can add and edit institutional contacts.
       - Add a new contact to the institution by clicking the "add new" button.